jorismueller/Joris-website/content/work_in_progress/3G/index.md

 ---
-title: "Digital Networks and the Diffusion of Political Movements: Evidence from Mobile Internet in Africa"
+title: "Digital Networks and the Diffusion of Political Movements"
 authors: ["Joris Mueller", "Utsav Manjeer"]
 date: 2020